Return To Practice: Licensure Administration

 Looking to resume practice as an APEGA licensed professional after a declared period of non-practising?

-All registrants must submit a Resume Practice application to change their non-practising status to practising if they intend to independently engage in engineering, geoscience, or both in the province of Alberta.
+All registrants must submit a Resume Practice Application form to change their non-practising status to practising if they intend to independently engage in engineering, geoscience, or both in the province of Alberta.

-Resume Practice applications are subject to two different review streams, distinguished primarily on how long you spent as a non-practising APEGA registrant.
+Applications to resume practice are subject to two different review streams, distinguished primarily by how long you spent as a non-practising APEGA registrant.
 Complete your application according to the requirements of each review stream.
 APEGA may request additional information during the review process.

-Note: If choosing to declare or renew your non-practising status, please submit the applicable declaration in myAPEGA.
+Note: If you are declaring or renewing your non-practising status, please submit the applicable declaration in myAPEGA.

 APEGA will not review applications until all required documents are received.

-If you have any further questions about resuming practice, please contact [email protected].
+If you have any questions about resuming practice, please contact [email protected].

-Are you a former APEGA licensed professional intending to practice engineering or geosciences in Alberta again?
+Are you a former APEGA licensed professional intending to practise engineering or geoscience in Alberta again?

-If your lapse in licensure is less than seven years, you must submit a reinstatement application in order to independently practise engineering, geoscience, or both in Alberta.
-If you are currently registered to practise in another Canadian jurisdiction, please apply for licensure through the Inter-Provincial Mobility Application (IPMA).
+If your lapse in licensure is less than seven years, you must submit a Reinstatement of Licensure Application form in order to independently practise engineering, geoscience, or both in Alberta.
+If you are currently registered to practise in another Canadian jurisdiction, please apply for licensure through the Interprovincial Mobility Application (IPMA).

-Reinstatement applications are subject to two different review streams, distinguished primarily on the duration of your lapse in licensure.
-Please read through each section carefully and complete your application according to the requirements of each review stream.
+Reinstatement applications are subject to two different review streams, distinguished primarily by the duration of the lapse in licensure.
+Please read through each section carefully and complete your application according to the requirements of the appropriate review stream.
 APEGA may request additional information during the review.

 • If your lapse in APEGA licensure is less than two years but more than 90 days, you will be subject to an administrative review of your APEGA record history, including:

-• If you are applying for a reinstatement in this category, you will be subject to a more rigorous review of your APEGA record history, including:
+• If your lapse in APEGA licensure is more than two years, you will be subject to a more thorough review of your APEGA record history, including:

-You must also submit a Work Experience Record as part of your application, detailing your work experience and professional development activities completed since lapse in licensure.
+You must also submit a Work Experience Record as part of your application, detailing work experience and professional development activities.
 Listed references will be contacted during the review process.

-Download the Reinstatement Application (PDF) Download the Work Experience Record (.xlxs)
+Download the Reinstatement of Licensure Application (PDF) Download the Work Experience Record (.xlxs)

-• If your lapse in licensure is less than 90 days, you may be eligible for a one-time licence reactivation if you meet all criteria outlined below and pay a non-refundable administration fee.
+If your lapse in licensure is less than 90 days, you may be eligible for a one-time licence reactivation if you meet all the criteria outlined below and pay a non-refundable administration fee.

 You must pay any outstanding annual dues attached to your record once your licence has been reactivated.

-To reactivate your licence, you must meet all criteria listed:
+To reactivate your licence, you must meet all of the following criteria:

 • your cancellation is for one of the following reasons:

-• the length of cancellation did not exceed 90 days (your application must be submitted within 90 days of cancellation date)
+• the length of cancellation did not exceed 90 days (your application must be submitted within 90 days of the cancellation date); and

-• you were compliant with the Continuing Professional Development Program requirements at the date of cancellation
+• you were compliant with the requirements of the Continuing Professional Development practice standard at the date of cancellation.

 Download the Licence Reactivation Application (PDF)